22 Best Vegetables to Plant in February

 Botanical Name: Asparagus officinalis

-USDA Zones: You can start asparagus seeds indoors from January end till February in zones 3 to 7.
+USDA Zones: You can start asparagus seeds indoors from January until February in zones 3 to 7.

-Plant it one time, and the plant will continue to produce for many years to come.
-Start the seeds indoors and transplant them outside when the weather warms up.
+Asparagus needs no introduction–boiled, stir-fried, or grilled, this veggie tastes terrific and is a good source of essential vitamins and minerals.
+Plant it once, and it will continue to produce for many years.
+You can start the seeds indoors and transplant them outside when the weather warms up.

 Best Varieties: Conover’s Colossal, Grande Hybrid, Millenium, Purple Passion, Erasmus, Jersey Giant, Jersey Supreme, Jersey Knight, Mary Washington, and Spartacus

-Planting Requirement: Ideally, Asparagus requires 8-10 hours of full, bright sunlight.
-This plant also needs to be planted 4-5 feet apart because, after 2-4 years, they begin to spread out more.
+Growing Requirement: Ideally, Asparagus requires 8-10 hours of full, bright sunlight.
+Space them 4-5 feet apart because, after 2-4 years, they begin to spread out more.

 4. Carrots